Image

 Kate Illes

-Kate is an assistant coordinator with the TreePhilly Yard Tree Giveaway Program.
+Kate is a Community Initiatives Specialist and co-manages TreePhilly’s Community Yard Tree Giveaway Program.
 She studied English and Gender Studies at Rutgers, then found her way to gardening through mentors, friends and great books.
 She has expressed her deep love of Philadelphia by caring for public green spaces, tending historic gardens, and coordinating community-lead food sovereignty projects.
 Now, she’s grateful to share her enthusiasm by helping empower communities to build and maintain thriving, healthy neighborhoods.
 Kate loves cooking for friends, listening to old music, trying new flavors and swimming.

 The Arborists of